fbpx

 I went through a very rough first marriage.
 Living with an alcoholic, narcissistic person can be quite damaging to your self-esteem.

-That was tough to get through and in hindsight, I think that made me adaptable to every environment.
-I don’t know if that’s a good thing or a bad thing but it’s something that came out of it.
+It was tough to get through, and in hindsight, that made me adaptable to every environment.
+I don’t know if that’s a good or bad thing, but it’s something that came out of it.
 Then finding my own voice and figuring out how to stand up for myself, not being afraid to stand up for myself.
 It was one of the scariest times of my life when I left him.
-I lost 20 pounds in 3 months and I constantly looked over my shoulder.
+I lost 20 pounds in 3 months, and I constantly looked over my shoulder.

-When I and my kids came out of that and we were finally away from him, we had to work really hard to find a normal that worked for us.
+When my kids and I came out of that and were finally away from him, we had to work hard to find a normal that worked for us.
 It made us truly “3 peas in a pod.”
-The relationships I build with them have made us a solid unit and we have a lot of trust.
+The relationships I built with them have made us a solid unit, and we have a lot of trust.
 I hope it made them as strong as it made me.
 I knew that if I could survive getting out of my marriage, my ex going to prison, and raising two kids on my own, I could probably handle just about anything.

 WHAT DO YOU CONSIDER YOUR GREATEST ACHIEVEMENT?